rajaniket/Tricky-fun-programs/README.md

 #Tricky & fun Programs

-This folder includes collection of interesting programs which helps you to make your coding skill more better.
+This folder includes collection of interesting programs which helps you to make your coding skill more better